knbknb/R_text_mining/README.md

 presented at the AGU Fall Meeting 2012, San Francisco.
 This is a big annual conference for Earth scientists, in particular geophysicists and geologists.

 Use R to draw interesting conclusions from a subset of the 23000 abstracts submitted.
+(These are *not* included with this repository.)